johndoh/roundcube-swipe/README.md

 * `checkmail` - Check for new messages in the current folder
 * `none` - Swipe disabled

+*Contacts List:*
+The following actions are available for left/right swipe:

+* `attvcard` - Attach the contact to a new message as a vCard (Requires the Roundcube Vcard_attachments plugin)
+* `compose` - Compose a new message to this contact
+* `delete` - Delete the contact
+* `swipe-select` - Select/deselect the contact
+* `none` - Swipe disabled

+The following actions are available for down swipe:

+* `none` - Swipe disabled

 disabled_actions and dont_override
 ----------------------------------
 This plugin respects the disabled_actions config option for Roundcube commands.